October 23rd, 2018 Written by a Staff Member of Hair Loss in Women

 This is another step that many women don’t do.
 Cold water will close the hair’s cuticle, which will result in the most amount of shine in your hair.
 It might not sound enjoyable to finish your shower with cold water, but try it and see the difference!

 If you have longer hair, use a wide tooth comb to remove tangles.
-Other brushes can pull your hair out.
+Other brushes can pull your hair out or cause breakage.

 10. Be Careful With Towel Drying!